 Antibiotic resistance is, according to the CDC, a leading world health problem.
 Doctors first began to notice resistance problems almost a decade ago when kids with middle-ear infections stopped responding to the drugs they were being given.

 Penicillin has also become less effective over time, and a new strain of staph bacteria has arisen that does not respond to antibiotics at all.
-This makes honey an attractive option for treating wounds, burns and skin problems that could develop serious infections.
+This makes honey an attractive option for treating wounds, burns, and skin problems that could develop serious infections.

 Professor Elizabeth Harry, from the University of Technology, Sydney, reported in the journal PLOS ONE that manuka is the best honey for stopping bacterial infections and wounds.
-In addition, manuka honey has been shown effective in the treatment of eczema, burns, dermatitis and abscesses.
+In addition, manuka honey has been shown effective in the treatment of eczema, burns, dermatitis, and abscesses.

-A study conducted in 1992 showed that manuka honey sped up healing after caesarean sections.
+A study conducted in 1992 showed that manuka honey sped up healing after cesarean sections.
 The Journal of Lower Extremity Wounds found positive findings on honey in wound care reported from 17 randomized control trials including more than 1,965 participants, as well as in 16 trials involving wounds on over 500 experimental animals.

 Six years ago, the FDA authorized the very first honey-based medical product for use in America.
-Derma Sciences uses manuka honey for their Medihoney burn and wound dressings, which you can find online and in medical supply stores.
+Derma Sciences uses Manuka honey for their Medihoney burn and wound dressings, which you can find online and in medical supply stores.

-Promotion of healthy gut bacteria
+Manuka honey promotes healthy gut bacteria

 Digestive disturbances impact nearly 70 million Americans, who suffer from a variety of painful and life-disrupting conditions such as irritable bowel syndrome.
-The gut is the core of the body and when it is out of balance, the whole body is out of balance.
+The gut is the core of the body, and when it is out of balance, the whole body is out of balance.

 Active manuka honey contains flora substances that work to prevent the growth of harmful bacteria while regenerating healthy bacteria.
 A teaspoon of honey will coat the stomach and eliminate bacteria that are upsetting your digestive tract.

 Researchers in India have found that manuka honey worked just as well as commercial mouthwash, and better than chewing gum with xylitol, for reducing plaque levels.
-This they attribute to its outstanding antibacterial qualities.
+This, they attribute to its outstanding antibacterial qualities.
 Manuka honey, taken orally, can help reduce gingivitis and keep the mouth healthy and free from harmful bacteria.